mammerlin/U16S-DPOT/README.md

 ### Curated DB

 For each curated database, FASTA files with BLAST and DADA2 format are provided in the following subfolders.
+All files were compressed into single zip file.

 - EzBioCloud